Strategic Marketing MSc – 2022 entry

 What you will study

-You’ll study a range of core concepts from other management disciplines including innovation management.
-You can tailor our course to suit your career aspirations by choosing from a variety of optional modules, covering different topics such as global strategy, marketing analytics and more.
-Depending on the pathway that you choose to follow, you will have the chance to complete either a dissertation as a final project, study abroad or spend time working in industry.
+You’ll study a range of core concepts from other management disciplines, including innovation management.
+You can tailor our course to suit your career aspirations by choosing from distinctive optional modules, covering different topics such as global strategy, marketing analytics and more.

 Our two-year MSc Strategic Marketing with professional placement year course enables you to spend time working in industry.